 August-September 2015

-The MDEQ ordered Flint to improve the corrosion control treatment in the water supply.
-Due to the elevated lead levels as reported from the first six months of 2015 reveals.
+The MDEQ ordered Flint to improve the corrosion control treatment in the water supply due to the elevated lead levels reported from the first six months of 2015.

-Marc Edwards, a professor, and his team from Virginia Tech notified that the MDEQ conducted a water quality study.
-After, they issued a preliminary report indicating that 40% of Flint homes have elevated lead levels in the water.
-The team recommended the state should declare their water as not safe for drinking or cooking.
-Also, the river water was corroding old pipes, and the lead was leaching into the water.
-These were the findings of their study.
+Marc Edwards, a professor, and his team from Virginia Tech notified us that the MDEQ had conducted a water quality study.
+They then issued a preliminary report indicating that 40% of Flint homes have elevated lead levels in the water.

 Dr. Mona Hanna-Attisha, a pediatrician who led the research team from Hurley Medical Center, released a study — revealing the number of children with elevated levels in their blood.
 Still, the state insisted that water was safe.